The Digital Piranesi

 Giovanni Battista Piranesi was an innovative graphic artist most known for his architectural studies of Rome and imaginary prisons.
 “The Digital Piranesi” aims to make this rare material accessible in a complete digital collection and, in an interactive digital edition, to make it visible, legible, and searchable in ways that the original works are not.
 The scale and breadth of Piranesi’s works require innovative methods of presentation, discovery, and analysis.
 By digitally illuminating and enacting many of the graphic features of his designs, this project will provide new ways of seeing this rare and complex historical material.

 In addition, this project aims to share and generate new scholarly discussions of Piranesi’s images.
 Collectively, his works have been the subject of substantial critical comment; individually, though, his etchings stand up to close analysis that goes beyond current scholarship.
-Beginning with his Views of Rome and, from Summer 2023 through Fall 2024, the first volume of his Roman Antiquities, essays on each of his images are being written by an interdisciplinary team of scholars listed below.
+Beginning with his Views of Rome and the first volume of his Roman Antiquities, essays on each of his images have been written by members of the interdisciplinary team of scholars below.

 Authors